jasonnguyen2310/private/README.md

 ## Project Overview
 * In this capstone project, I will acting as a junior marketing analyst for a bike-share company called Cyclist.
-* This is a hypotheical situation in a hypotheical company, my goal is to use the process of Ask, Prepare, Process, Analyze ,Share and Act to anwsers the question of "How can you convert casual riders to annual riders"
+* This is a hypothetical situation in a hypothetical company, my goal is to use the process of Ask, Prepare, Process, Analyze ,Share and Act to anwsers the question of "How can you convert casual riders to annual riders"

 ##  Detailed Information
 * Cyclist is a bike-share company in Chicago
 * Company believes that the future is to maximize annual riders
 * MKT team needs to understand the diffrences between casual and annual riders to convert
 * Identify trends using the data the company provide

-## Questions
-* How do annual members and casual riders use Cyclistic bikes differently?
-* Why would casual riders buy Cyclistic annual memberships?
-* How can Cyclistic use digital media to influence casual riders to become members?

 ## Deliverables for the project
 * A clear statement of the business task